School Days (1921 film)

-School Days is a 1921 American comedy film directed by William Nigh, written by Walter DeLeon, Hoey Lawlor and William Nigh, and starring Wesley Barry, George Lessey, Nellie Parker Spaulding, Margaret Seddon, Arline Blackburn, and J.H.
+School Days is a 1921 American silent comedy film directed by William Nigh, written by Walter DeLeon, Hoey Lawlor and William Nigh, and starring Wesley Barry, George Lessey, Nellie Parker Spaulding, Margaret Seddon, Arline Blackburn, and J.H.
 Gilmour.
 It was released by Warner Bros. on December 25, 1921 and was Warner's biggest grossing film until The Sea Beast in 1926.

-Prints of School Days survives at the George Eastman House and UCLA Film and Television Archive with one reel missing.
+Prints of School Days survives at the George Eastman House and UCLA Film & Television Archive with one reel missing.

 Plot

-As described in a film magazine, Speck Brown (Barry) is a country boy who has been raised by the hard hearted Deacon Jones (Lessey).
-The Deacon insists that Speck attend school, but when the teacher (Seddon) defends the boy against his vicious guardian, Jones turns against her.
-Speck becomes acquainted with a Stranger (Gilmour) who comes to town and Speck realizes his ambition, through the Stranger, to go to New York City and have plenty of money.
+As described in a film magazine, Speck Brown is a country boy who has been raised by the hard hearted Deacon Jones.
+The Deacon insists that Speck attend school, but when the teacher defends the boy against his vicious guardian, Jones turns against her.
+Speck becomes acquainted with a Stranger who comes to town and Speck realizes his ambition, through the Stranger, to go to New York City and have plenty of money.
 At a private school he continues his boyish pranks and is snubbed when he gives a party to his wealthy neighbors.
-A couple of crooks plan to make Speck the goat in a scheme involving his friend Leff (Conlon), the inventor of a patent clothespin.
+A couple of crooks plan to make Speck the goat in a scheme involving his friend Leff, the inventor of a patent clothespin.
 Disgusted with society and realizing that money cannot buy him happiness or friends, Speck returns to his boyhood home and finds happiness there.